cyxlily/6050_computer_graphics/assn1/readme.txt

 Contents:

-	It's a C program to draw colorful lines, rectangles, triangles, ellipses and circles.
+	It's a C program to draw colorful lines, rectangles, triangles, ellipses and circles with DDA and midpoint algorithm.

 Install: